sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 ## What we've covered
 Duration: 5

-We embedded Sigma content inside a Node.js web application, passing runtime parameters to configure the embed and demonstrate Account Type use-cases.
+We embedded Sigma content inside a Node.js web application, passing runtime parameters to configure the embed and demonstrated "Account Type" use-cases.

 **Additional Resource Links**